github-education-resources/codespaces-teaching-js-template/README.md

 > 🎥 **Watch the video tutorial to learn more about Codespaces** <br/>
 > <a href="https://aka.ms/CodespacesVideoTutorial">![image](https://img.youtube.com/vi/ozuDPmcC1io/0.jpg)</a>

-### Customization
+### Customization for your lessons

 You can customize your project for GitHub Codespaces by committing configuration files to your repository (often known as Configuration-as-Code), which creates a repeatable Codespace configuration for all users of your project.
 You can configure things like:

 * Extensions: You can specify what Visual Studio Code extensions should be preinstalled
 * Dotfiles and settings
 * Operating system libraries and dependencies

+This allows you to configure the exact Codespace environment needed for your lessons, and know that all your students will have the exact same project environment. _No class time needed for setup_.

 > 💡 Learn more here, [docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account)